McPringle/komunumo/CONTRIBUTING.md

 To find possible tasks for your first contribution to *Komunumo*, we tagged some of the hopefully easier to solve issues as [good first issue](https://github.com/McPringle/komunumo/labels/good%20first%20issue).

-If you prefer to meet people in real life to contribute to *Komunumo* together, we recommend to visit a [Hackergarten](https://www.hackergarten.net/) event. *Komunumo* is often selected as a contribution target in [Lucerne](https://www.meetup.com/hackergarten-luzern/), [Zurich](https://www.meetup.com/hackergarten-zurich/), and at the [JavaLand](https://www.javaland.eu/) conference.
+If you prefer to meet people in real life to contribute to *Komunumo* together, we recommend to visit a [Hackergarten](https://www.hackergarten.net/) event. *Komunumo* is often selected as a contribution target in [Lucerne](https://www.meetup.com/hackergarten-luzern/), [Zurich](https://www.meetup.com/hackergarten-zurich/), and at the [CyberLand Open Source Camp](https://cyberland.ijug.eu/).

 Please join our developer community using our [Matrix chat](#matrix-chat) to get support and help for contributing to *Komunumo*.